WitherLabs/units/README.md

       └ Kelvins are a base unit
 ```

-These are not really nested, they are merely derived.
+These are not really nested; they are merely derived.
 Each entity only bases off
 of the last and break off as independent units.